twolfson/twolfson.com/articles/rainbow-bridge.md

 I could get into more detail about optoisolators, creating spare pixels, dealing with broken crimps and JST connectors but mentioning that we dealt with those is probably enough for now

 Between late July and mid-August, we built 56 panels including 3 extra panels and excluding test/prototype panels.
 4 of the panels were different to handle the parts that met our footings

+# Building the rainbow
+In mid-August, it was time to bring out the Rainbow and build it

+We got the flatbed on Thursday, forklifted our large metal trusses onto it, added more components we would need in the spaces in between (e.g. generator cables), ratcheted everything down, and saw it off on Saturday

+In addition to this, we rented a large U-Haul and hauled our generator with it
+TODO: Mention how generator was larger than we needed?
+TODO: Mention about how U-Haul worked well for cutting wood and staging other content in dust-free environment

 # Links
 - Rainbow Bridge Facebook: https://www.facebook.com/TheRainbowBridgeProject/